78th Academy Awards: Winners and nominees

-The nominees for the 78th Academy Awards were announced on January 31, 2006, at the Samuel Goldwyn Theater in the Academy's Beverly Hills headquarters by Sid Ganis, president of the Academy, and actress Mira Sorvino.
+The nominees for the 78th Academy Awards were announced on January 31, 2006, at the Samuel Goldwyn Theater in the academy's Beverly Hills headquarters by Sid Ganis, president of the academy, and actress Mira Sorvino.
 Brokeback Mountain earned the most nominations with eight total; Crash, Good Night, and Good Luck, and Memoirs of a Geisha tied for second with six nominations each.
-All five Best Picture nominees received corresponding Best Director nominations (the fourth occurrence in Oscar history since the Best Picture nominees roster was limited to five films).
+For the fourth time in Oscar history since the Best Picture nominees roster was limited to five films, all five nominees received corresponding Best Directing nominations.
+Additionally, for the second time all Best Picture nominees received corresponding directing and writing nominations (which previously happened only on the 37th Academy Awards in 1965).

 The winners were announced during the awards ceremony on March 5, 2006.
-Crash was the first Best Picture winner since 1976's Rocky to win only three Oscars and the first Best Picture winner since 1981's Chariots of Fire to not win Best Director or any of the acting categories.
-Best Director winner Ang Lee became the first non-Caucasian winner of that category.
-For this first time since the 34th ceremony in 1962, all four acting winners were first-time nominees.
+Crash was the first Best Picture winner since 1976's Rocky to win only three Oscars and the first Best Picture winner since 1981's Chariots of Fire to not win Best Directing or any for acting.
+Best Directing winner Ang Lee became the first non-white winner of that category.
+For the third time since introducing supporting acting categories, all four acting winners were first-time nominees.
 At age 20, Keira Knightley was the second-youngest Best Actress nominee for her performance as Elizabeth Bennet in Pride & Prejudice.
-Best Supporting Actor winner George Clooney was the fifth person to receive acting, directing, and screenwriting nominations in the same year and the first person to achieve this feat for two different films.
+Best Supporting Actor winner George Clooney was the fifth person to receive acting, directing, and screenwriting nominations in the same year and the first person to earn acting and directing nominations for two different films.
 By virtue of his nominations for both Memoirs of a Geisha and Munich, composer John Williams earned a total of 45 nominations tying him with Alfred Newman as the second most nominated individual in Oscar history.
+(Note: Walt Disney has the most Oscar nominations for any individual with 64.)
 "It's Hard out Here for a Pimp" became the second rap song to win Best Original Song and the first such song to be performed at an Oscars ceremony.